espressif/esp-idf/docs/en/api-guides/build-system-cmake.rst

 - ``COMPONENT_PRIV_INCLUDEDIRS``: Directory paths, must be relative to the component directory, which will be added to the include search path for this component's source files only.
+- ``COMPONENT_PRIV_REQUIRES`` is a (space-separated) list of components that are required to either compile or link this component's source files.
+These components' header paths do not propagate to other components which require it, they are only used to compile this component's sources.
+See `Component Requirements` for more details.
 - ``COMPONENT_SRCDIRS``: Directory paths, must be relative to the component directory, which will be searched for source files (``*.cpp``, ``*.c``, ``*.S``).
 Set this to specify a list of directories